syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

 Open Visual Studio and create a new project using by clicking New Project.
 Select the category Web and select the ASP.NET MVC4 Web Application template, and then click OK.

-The following screen shot displays the Project Creation Wizard.
+The following screenshot displays the Project Creation Wizard.

 ![](Getting-Started_images/Getting-Started_img4.png)

-The following screen shot displays how to select Internet application template with razor view engine.
+The following screenshot displays how to select Internet application template with razor view engine.

 ![](Getting-Started_images/Getting-Started_img5.png)